Not Sure Which Breastfeeding Positions Are Best?

-- Tuck your baby’s lower arm under his/her body.
+- Tuck your baby’s lower arm under their body.

 - Baby’s tummy should be against your tummy.
-His/her face and knees should be facing your body.
+Their face and knees should be facing your body.

-- Use a U hold (shown in the image) to hold the breast; when positioning your breasts, make sure that your fingers are not touching your areola; this is so that they do not get in the way when your baby is trying to latch on.
+- Use a U hold (shown in the image) to hold the breast; when positioning your breasts, ensure that your fingers are not touching your areola so that they do not get in the way when your baby is trying to latch on.

-- Tickle your baby’s lips and wait until he/she opens their mouth wide; then bring your baby to your breast (not your breast to your baby, this will cause neck and back pain for you).
+- Tickle your baby’s lips and wait until they open their mouth wide; then, bring your baby to your breast (not your breast to your baby, this will cause neck and back pain for you).